 '''

 public class Startup

 {

 public void Configure(IApplicationBuilder app)

 {

 app.UseIdentityServerAuthentication(new IdentityServerAuthenticationOptions

 {

 Authority = "https://demo.identityserver.io",

 ApiName = "api1"

-AutomaticAuthenticate = true,
+options.AutomaticAuthenticate = true,

-AutomaticChallenge = true
+options.AutomaticChallenge = true

 });

 app.UseMvc();

 }

 }

 '''

 You can get the middleware from nuget or github.

 Supporting reference tokens

 If the incoming token is not a JWT, our middleware will contact the introspection endpoint found in the discovery document to validate the token.
 Since the introspection endpoint requires authentication, you need to supply the configured API secret, e.g.: